Rare Hoofed Mammals: Okapi, Giraffe, and Hirola

 Hirola Conservation Program

-- 400 community members attended a film night to watch films about wildlife
+- 400 community members attended a film night to learn about their local wildlife

-- 25 rangers were trained to work in 5 areas of hirola habitat
+- 25 rangers were trained to work in 5 areas of hirola habitat, protecting this critically endangered animal from extinction

 The Hirola Conservation Program, is working hard to save a beautiful and unique antelope called a hirola.
 This species is endemic (only found in a small area) to northeastern Kenya and southwest Somalia, and they are critically endangered.
 The latest aerial survey in 2011 estimated that only 300-500 hirola are left!